AlusIsing/StalinMergeSort/README.md

 -> send to the Gulag
 -> LaborReform them
 -> merge those who are reformed back to the origin citizens
--> keep 2, 3 step util there are no more prisoners in Gulag
+-> keep 2, 3 step until there are no more prisoners in Gulag
 -> now you have a sorted array
 -> AMAZING!!!
 ![](example.png)